X=Prem: Release

 The film released theatrically on 3 June, 2022.

 Soundtrack

+The music of the film has been composed by Saptak Sanai Das.
+This film marked his debut as a music director in Bengali cinema.
+The lyrics have been penned by Barish, Dhrubojyoti Chakrabarty and Srijit Mukherji.

+Later, two more versions of the track "Bhalobashar Morshum" was released.
+A duet romantic version of Arijit Singh and Shreya Ghoshal was released along with the lyrics.
+A coloured version of the duet song was also released, in a partnership with Sunlight.

 Reception

 The film was greeted by mixed reviews.
 The Times of India review mentions the slow pace of the movie and the predictable climax.
 Cinestaan reviewed the film as "an intriguing study of the human mind and the realm of emotions ".
 In its review, Anandabazar Patrika mentions the college life nostalgia portrayed in the film, praises the dialogues and criticizes variable importance given to the four main actors.
 The review in Ei Samay mentions that the film uses too many English dialogues and talks about the mix of romance and sci-fi genres.
 Critic Ushasie Chakraborty in her Zee 24 Ghanta review lauds the chemistry between the lead actors and praises the music of the film.